 Deciding whether and when to extend a job offer to a potential hire can be a struggle for managers.
 If you’ve hired the wrong candidate before, you may be inclined to move slowly, so you can be extra confident in your decision.
 You might also be tempted to wait for an “ideal” candidate to appear if the professional you’re currently considering doesn’t meet all your requirements.
 In either case, you may miss your opportunity to make an offer if the candidate tires of waiting and moves on—potentially, to a competitor.
 One of the top risks of a long hiring process is letting a great hire slip away.
 And in the current hiring environment, the need to snap up skilled talent quickly is more urgent than you might think.
-Robert Half’s State of U.S. Hiring Survey found that 63% of managers at companies of all sizes plan to add new permanent positions to their workforce in the first half of 2025.
-That’s up from 52% just six months ago.
-On top of that, research for our Demand for Skilled Talent report found that 91% of employers are facing challenges in locating skilled professionals for hire.
+In today’s labor market, the challenge isn’t just finding skilled talent, it’s convincing them to make a move.
+New Robert Half research shows that only 27% of U.S. professionals plan to proactively look for a new job in the second half of 2025, down from 35% one year ago.
+On top of that, research for our Demand for Skilled Talent report shows that 92% of employers say it’s challenging to find skilled professionals today, a difficulty compounded by fewer workers actively seeking new opportunities.
 So, what can you do to move faster and with more agility when hiring talent for your firm?
 A crucial starting point is understanding what issues may be holding you back, aside from your own second-guessing or holding out for unicorns.

 What can slow down the hiring process?